jellyfishlake/pcapanalyzer/README.md

 # Install

 The setup comes with with a small install script.
-It is recommendend to switch to a virtual environment before installation.
+It is recommendend to switch to a virtual environment to not interfere with existing environments.

+> `sudo apt-get install python3-pip`
+> `sudo pip3 install virtualenv`
+> `virtualenv -p /usr/bin/python3.8 pcapanalyzer`
+> `source pcapanalyzer/bin/activate`

+Then

 > `sh setup.sh`